4eshanb/Question-Answering-System/README.md

 ### What Questions
 Method 1 (dependency parsing, hypernym, hyponym utilized) -

-    Improved previous system by using dependency graph to find headwords, then returning dependents of the selected headwords
+    Improved previous system by using dependency graph to find headwords, then returning dependents of the selected headwords.

     If the headword found id determined to not be ideal (by being a stop word, for example), then the old system for is used.
-    The old system is improved however through the use of hyper/hyponyms
+    The old system is improved however through the use of hyper/hyponyms.

-    When trying to find the headword in the selected sentence that best matches the headword in the question, the similarity of hyper and hyponyms of both each word is taken into account
+    When trying to find the headword in the selected sentence that best matches the headword in the question, the similarity of hyper and hyponyms of both each word is taken into account.

 Method 2 -